mrodiduger/analysisofescaperoutenetworks/README.md

 # route-graph-maximal-flow-calculator
-The program analyzes escape networks in directed graph form and manages them with some commands.
+The program analyzes escape networks in directed graph form and manages them with some commands.<br/>

 It is written as a part of a first semester Java programming course.
 The program takes a directed graph as an input.
-Every edge of the graph has a pre-given capacity and with the help of the Edmonds-Karp algorithm the program calculates the maximal flow from a start node to an end node.
+Every edge of the graph has a pre-given capacity<br/>
+and with the help of the Edmonds-Karp algorithm the program calculates the maximal flow from a start node to an end node.<br/>
 (Terminal.class is pre given)

-Interaction example:
+Interaction example:<br/>
-1 > add ABC a4b;a2c;b1d;b3c;c6d/n
+1 > add ABC a4b;a2c;b1d;b3c;c6d<br/>
-2 Added new escape network with identifier ABC.\n
+2 Added new escape network with identifier ABC.<br/>
-3 > list\n
+3 > list<br/>
-4 ABC 4\n
+4 ABC 4<br/>
 5 > print ABC\n
 6 a4b\n
 7 a2c\n